XRPLF/xrpl-dev-portal/content/concepts/transactions/payments/checks.md

 ## Why Checks?

-Traditional paper checks allow people to transfer funds without immediately exchanging physical currency.
-XRP Ledger Checks allow people to exchange funds asynchronously using a process that is familiar to and accepted by the banking industry.
+- Checks allow people to exchange funds using a process that is familiar to and accepted by the banking industry.

-XRP Ledger Checks also solve a problem that is unique to the XRP Ledger: they allow users to reject unwanted payments or accept only part of a payment.
+- XRP Ledger Checks solve a problem that is unique to the Ledger: they enable users to reject unwanted payments or accept only part of a payment.
 This is useful for institutions that need to be careful about accepting payments for compliance reasons.

+- If your intended recipient blocks direct payments from stranger using deposit authorization, a check is a good alternative.

 ### Use Case: Payment Authorization